 In order to grant a homeowner with a gas safety certificate, the licensed gas engineer must check the following:

 Important: Flues in voids (in older flats and apartments) need be installed with inspection hatches.
 Otherwise, by Law, your gas boiler will be classified as “At risk” and will be turned off by the engineer until the flues are made accessible for checks.

-It is your duty to maintain the proper operation of the gas plumbing infrastructure on the premises, including ventilation, pipework, flues, safety devices and appliances.
+A: It is your duty to maintain the proper operation of the gas plumbing infrastructure on the premises, including ventilation, pipework, flues, safety devices and appliances.
 You are also responsible for obtaining a gas safety certificate annually after an inspection has been performed by a Gas Safe Registered engineer.
 Newly fitted gas plumbing work and appliances also need be checked for their safety within 12 months of the installation.

-The Gas Safety Regulations in the UK set out certain conditions and requirements for homeowners, with regards to gas safety checks, gas work installation and use, as well as gas safety certificates.
+A: The Gas Safety Regulations in the UK set out certain conditions and requirements for homeowners, with regards to gas safety checks, gas work installation and use, as well as gas safety certificates.
 These are legal and valid (including for insurance purposes) only if a certified and gas safe registered technician has been hired to complete the gas maintenance and inspection work.

-If you suspect a gas leak or a faulty appliance, turn the equipment off, shut off the gas supply at the meter control valve, open the window and call immediately the National Grid's Gas Emergency Freephone number: 0800 111 999.
+A: If you suspect a gas leak or a faulty appliance, turn the equipment off, shut off the gas supply at the meter control valve, open the window and call immediately the National Grid's Gas Emergency Freephone number: 0800 111 999.
 It is illegal to use unsafe gas appliances until they have been inspected by a gas safe registered engineer.

 A: Ensure the following before your gas safety inspection: